The Aura User Guide

 • -R: Remove installed packages.

-> sudo aura -R firefox
+> aura -R firefox

 • -U: Install a manually built package.